Tommypurkiss/AndroidWeather/README.md

 - Parsing the JSON data and with JSONObjects and JSONArrays
 - Calling the data and displaying it visually
 - Being able to find the weather data based on the devices location through geographic coordinates

+- How to create a splash screen that loads up before the main acitivity -